Sevenum

-Sevenum ([ˈseːvənʏm]; Zaerem) is a town in the province of Limburg in the southeastern Netherlands.
+Sevenum ([ˈseːvənʏm]; Zaerem) is a town in the province of Limburg in southeastern Netherlands.
 Until 2010, it was also the name of the municipality comprising the towns of Sevenum, Kronenberg and Evertsoord.
-Amusement park Toverland is located in sevenum.
+Amusement park Toverland is located in Sevenum.

 Location

 Sevenum's neighbour towns are (clockwise, starting from East): Blerick, Venlo, Maasbree, Kronenberg, Grubbenvorst, Hegelsom, Horst, Grubbenvorst.

 Sevenum-town and Kronenberg are tangented by highway E34, provincial road N277 (Middenpeelweg), and the railroad track Eindhoven-Venlo; Evertsoord lies on the edge of the Peel, a former peatland.

 Dialect

 Sevenum's dialect, "Zaerums", is transitional between Limburgish, North-Limburgish (see Low Rhenish), and Brabantian, which all have tentative borders within a larger dialect continuum.
-In the diagram "Kleverlandish" on this page, Sevenum is situated near the bottom-left corner of the blue area, which is the intersection of the horizontal "ich/ik" isogloss (the Uerdingen line) with the vertical "kalt/koud" isogloss.